Find out the answers to some of the Pilot's frequently asked questions below.

 In the long-term we see both residential customers and businesses becoming more involved in our energy market ecosystem, as both users and generators of energy.
 You can find out more at the through the WA Government’s DER Roadmap.

 The energy market is rapidly changing, and we are committed to future-proofing the network.
-The extensive work we’re doing to ensure this such as our community battery trials and the 100MW Challenge are helping to provide a clear understanding of where the opportunities lie for the grid and our customers.
+The extensive work we’re doing to ensure this such as our community battery trials and The Flexibility Services Pilot are helping to provide a clear understanding of where the opportunities lie for the grid and our customers.

 One in three households in WA have solar PV and we want this to continue.
 We’re hugely supportive of renewable solar PV and we want to ensure solar PV is supported on the grid.
 To achieve this, we need to find ways to manage fluctuating power sources coming into the grid to ensure stability.

-The 100MW Industry Challenge is one of many tools we are testing to help us orchestrate power across the grid.
+The Flexibility Services Pilot one of many tools we are testing to help us orchestrate power across the grid.
 These tools help us support more cost-effective renewable power on the grid while providing customers with more opportunities and flexibility to derive value from their investments in renewable energy and energy efficiency technologies.

 As the number of solar PV installations continues, we will continue to look for viable solutions to manage low-load, which will create opportunities as we work with partners and customers to create great energy outcomes for everyone.

-The 100MW Industry Challenge is a pilot and the first step of understanding the size and mechanisms for the provision of energy flexibility.
+The Flexibility Services Project is a Pilot and the first step of understanding the size and mechanisms for the provision of energy flexibility.
 As such we don’t currently have a position on what kind of flexibility is desirable from a grid or customer perspective, however, we’re happy to work with you to determine what flexibility would be best for your business.

 This program is not focused on the size of a business’s individual load.
 The program is focused on businesses providing flexibility in the way they use energy, through curtailing solar PV generation or increasing energy consumption at pre-determined times and days.